 Saint Louis University's Office of Graduate Education offers a number of fellowships and assistantships to graduate students.
 Over the past several years, a limited number of Presidential Fellowships and Diversity Fellowships have been available.
-The Presidential Fellowship provides a stipend of \$26,000, 21 hours of tuition remission, and health benefits for 11 months.
-The Diversity Fellowship provides a stipend of \$22,750, 21 hours of tuition remission, and health benefits for 11 months.
+The Presidential and Diversity Fellowship provides a stipend of \$29,500, 21 hours of tuition scholarship, and continuous health insurance benefits.
 Both fellowships typically provide support for the awardee over several years.
-These fellowships are highly competitive acrossall programs and schools at Saint
+These fellowships are highly competitive across all programs and schools at Saint Louis University.

-Louis University.
 Persons interested in these fellowships should consult the Graduate Education Catalog.
 The Clinical Program typically supports only applications of new students to the program.

 The College of Arts and Sciences Graduate Education typically provides the Department of Psychology with a number of Graduate Research Assistantships, Graduate Teaching Assistantships, and Graduate Assistantships each academic year.
 The responsibilities and amounts of these assistantships vary and may change in any given year.
 Over the past several years, the clinical program has worked collaboratively with the Experimental, I/O, and Undergraduate programs in the department to distribute these assistantships.
-For the 2019-2020 academic year, the following assistantships were awarded to clinical psychology graduate students.
+Of note, for students who are performing a substantial amount of teaching for the department, Graduate Teaching Assistantships may be awarded for a 10-month period, in order to provide additional time for pre- and post-semester teaching-related duties.
+For the 2024-25 academic year, the following assistantships were awarded to clinical psychology graduate students.

 - a.
-2 Graduate Research Assistantships (11 months) - 11 month appointment; stipend of \$22,000; 21 hours of tuition remission - b.
-6 Full Graduate Assistants (9 months) - 9 month appointment; stipend of \$18,000; 18 hours of tuition remission - c.
-10 Half Graduate Assistants (9 months) - 9 month appointment; stipend of \$9,000; 12 hours of tuition remission
+2 Graduate Research Assistantships (11 months) - 1 month appointment; stipend of \$27,500; 21 hours of tuition scholarship - b.
+6 Full Graduate Assistants (9 months) - 9 month appointment; stipend of \$22,500; 18 hours of tuition scholarship - c.
+10 Half Graduate Assistants (9 months) - 9 month appointment; stipend of \$11,250; 12 hours of tuition scholarship

-In addition to these assistantships, the clinical psychology program was awarded 44 hours of tuition remission to be distributed to clinical students.
+In addition to these assistantships, the clinical psychology program was awarded 44 hours of tuition scholarship to be distributed to clinical students.

 Once the College of Arts and Sciences Graduate Education has indicated the number and nature of available assistantships for an academic year, the clinical faculty awards these assistantships to clinical students.
 Initial decisions regarding assistantships and student funding are made in terms of admissions decisions.
 Incoming first year students are given priority for graduate assistantship funding.
-Any remaining assistantships or tuition remission hours are awarded by the clinical faculty with consideration given to a student's year level, previous year(s) funding, research interests and needs, and ability to secure funded external placement.
+Any remaining assistantships or tuition scholarship hours are awarded by the clinical faculty with consideration given to a student's year level, previous year(s) funding, research interests and needs, and ability to secure funded external placement.
 Students must speak with their advisors about their training needs and goals to facilitate the student funding process.